affekri/QuickEconomy/README.md

 The second line could look like "10.5/Item" or "20/Stack".
 The fourth line is optional, here you can add another player,
 if you wish to share the income with them.

+## Permissions

+`quickeconomy.balance` Allows the player to use the balance command and see their own balance.
+Default `true`
+`quickeconomy.balance.seeall`Allows the player to see all players balances.
+Default `false`
+`quickeconomy.balance.modifyall` Allows the player to modify all player balances.
+Default `false`
+`quickeconomy.help` Allows the player to use the quickeconomy command and get a help message.
+Default `true`
+`quickeconomy.shop` Allows the player to use shops.
+Default `true`
+`quickeconomy.shop.create` Allows the player to create shops.
+Default `true`
+`quickeconomy.shop.destroyall` Allows the player to remove all shops, not exclusively theirs.
+Default `false`
+`quickeconomy.bank` Allows the player to use banks.
+Default `true`
+`quickeconomy.bank.create` Allows the player to create banks.
+Default `false`
+`quickeconomy.bank.destroy` Allows the player to destroy banks.
+Default `false`